Andreagit97/BPF-perftool/README.md

 # Number of syscall id to measure (this is the system syscall id)
 target_syscall_id: 292

-# Number of samples to catch before stopping the tool, we will compute the avarage time on this number of sampled
+# Number of samples to catch before stopping the tool, we will compute the average time on this number of sampled
 samples: 31457280 # 30 * 1024 * 1024
 ```